DCtheTall/tf-keras-progressive-gan/README.md

 This simplifies the implementation of each resolution's model and the code for fading in new layers.

-## Implementation
+## Colab implementation

-The model is implemented in `ProgressiveGAN.ipynb`.
+The model is implemented in `colab/ProgressiveGAN.ipynb`.
 The notebook is meant to be run using [Google Colab](https://colab.research.google.com) on a GPU runtime.
 The model only takes about a day to train up to the 32x32 resolution.